 Jay Waltmunson loves people, photography, traveling, learning languages, and is an unapologetic goofball.
 He has honed his skills as a kid-engager through years of working as a camp counselor, kid wrangler at a horse ranch, middle school teacher, and parent.
 Jay’s PhD in Spanish Linguistics, years in Bolivia Peace Corps, 12+ years in tech all inform his work with kids.
 He writes and performs in a dad-rock band.
 Jay will be the main fun guy for all of our travel camps and day camps this summer.

 Samuel Bautista Lazo is a master storyteller, unpretentious goat whisperer, and frequent organizer of mischievousness.
 He grew up in the culture of the Dixzaà people (Zapotecs) of Oaxaca.
 He comes from a long line of weavers and has a PhD in Sustainable Manufacturing.
 Samuel enjoys spectacular feathered hats and long-haired vests that smell of the barnyard.
 He is just as likely to delve into the science of natural dyes as he is to break into enthusiastic song.
-Samuel will be our local fun-master for the HIMS February trip and the Oaxaca Adventure and Culture Camp.
+Samuel will be our local fun-master for Oaxaca camps.

 Luvia Lazo is a former high school teacher, fashion production manager, and artist whose photography speaks of the depth, vibrancy, and complexity of the people in her community.
 When she was 13 she started taking pictures of her grandparents and continues to add finishing touches.
 Luvia’s enthusiastic, enveloping welcome makes you immediately a part of her loved inner circle.
 Her New Year’s resolution is to say YES! to more adventures – preferably paired with mango ice cream.
-Luvia will be lending expertise to the Street Photography with Oaxacan Teens Camp.
+Luvia will be lending expertise to photography camps in Oaxaca.